KamruzzamanAsif/SPL-1/README.md

 # SPL-1

 # SCA-GUI
-is the final Project dir
+This is the final project directory.